The Great Lakes Compact

 On June 21, 2016, the eight Great Lakes states voted to approve Waukesha’s diversion request with significant restrictions.
 Among the most important conditions was a requirement that all water diverted from Lake Michigan to Waukesha must be returned.
 This results in a no net loss of water from the Great Lakes as required by the Compact.

-Waukesha will begin supplying Lake Michigan water to its residents in October 2023.
+Waukesha began supplying Lake Michigan water to its residents in October 2023.

 What’s next for the Great Lakes Compact?